open-telemetry/opentelemetry-collector-contrib/processor/attributesprocessor/README.md

   # If the key is prefixed with `auth.`, the values are searched
   # in the authentication information set by the server authenticator.
   # Refer to the server authenticator's documentation part of your pipeline for more information about which attributes are available.
-  # If the key is with `client.address`, the value will be set to the client address.
+  # If the key is `client.address`, the value will be set to the client address.
   # If the key doesn't exist, no action is performed.
   # If the key has multiple values the values will be joined with `;` separator.
   from_context: <other key>